illinois-data-curation/is477-sp25-Group-8/ProjectPlan.md

 ## April 6 - April 12

-1. Assess the data quality of our created anime database
+1. Improve the data quality of our created anime database

 2. Inspect semantic or representation ambiguity